mghelichkhani/es-frontend-interview/README.md

 npm install
 ```

+### Editor Setup

+This project includes editor configuration for VS Code and Cursor.
+When you open the project, you'll be prompted to install recommended extensions:

+- **ESLint** - For code quality and import sorting
+- **Prettier** - For code formatting

+The workspace is configured to:

+- **Format on save** - Prettier automatically formats your code
+- **Fix ESLint issues on save** - Automatically sorts imports and fixes code quality issues
+- **Pre-commit hooks** - Prettier and ESLint run automatically before commits

+If extensions aren't auto-installed, install them manually:

+1. Open Extensions (`Cmd+Shift+X` / `Ctrl+Shift+X`)
+2. Search for "ESLint" and "Prettier - Code formatter"
+3. Install both extensions
+4. Reload the window

+**Note:** The pre-commit hooks will still work even if editor extensions aren't installed, ensuring code quality before commits.

 In this repository you can find 2 folders:

 - `graphql-server` - A simple graphql mocked server with a single product query that should be used for the assignment.
 You are not expected to change anything in this folder or in the implementation of the resolver.